-Problem: Poor access to treatment for post-partum haemorrhage Option: Auxiliary nurses administering intravenous fluid for resuscitation Comparison: Care delivered by other cadres or no care Setting: Community/primary health care settings in LMICs with poor access to health professionals
+Problem: Poor access to intrapartum care

+Option: Auxiliary nurses delivering intrapartum interventions Comparison: Care delivered by other cadres or no care access to health professionals

+Setting: Community/primary health care settings in LMICs with poor

-CRITERIA JUDGEMENT EVIDENCE COMMENTS AND QUERIES BENEFITS & HARMS OF THE OPTIONS Are the anticipated desirable effects large?
+CRITERIA JUDGEMENT EVIDENCE QUERIES TO PANEL BENEFITS & HARMS OF THE OPTIONS Are the anticipated desirable effects large?
 No Probably Uncertain Probably Yes Varies no yes A systematic review searched for studies that assessed the effects of midlevel providers, including auxiliary nurses, in improving the delivery of health care services (Lassi 2012).
 However, this review did not identify any studies that assessed the effects of using auxiliary nurses for this intervention.
 We are therefore unable to draw any conclusions about the desirable or undesirable effects of this intervention.
 Are the anticipated undesirable effects small?
-No Probably Uncertain Probably Yes Varies no yes What is the certainty of the anticipated effects?
-Very Low Moderate High No direct Varies evidence □ □ □ □ □ □ Are the desirable effects large relative to the undesirable effects?
+No Probably Uncertain Probably Yes Varies no yes □ □ □ What is the certainty of the anticipated effects?
+Very Low Moderate High No direct low Are the desirable effects large relative to the undesirable effects?
 No Probably Uncertain Probably Yes Varies no yes RESOURCE USE Are the resources required small?
-Main resource requirements Resource Settings in which auxiliary nurses already provide other care Training 1 week training in emergency obstetric care No Probably Uncertain Probably Yes Varies Supervision and monitoring Regular supervision by midwife or nurse No yes □ □ □ □ Supplies IV fluids and sets Referral Transportation to a centre where comprehensive emergency obstetric care (CeMOC) is available
+Main resource requirements Resource Settings in which a uxiliary nurses already provide other care No Probably Uncertain Probably Yes Varies no yes Training Training needs are s and care during labor significant, requires learning of appropriate monitoring our RESO Supervision and monitoring Regular supervision would be needed by a senior midwife or doctor Ľ. Supplies Sterile gloves, Pinar d stethoscope, partograph Referral Essential to be able to refer to facility with skilled birth attendants